The Morrow Project: Initial scenario

 The initial scenario may be played with nothing other than the game book, dice, paper and pencil.
 Expansion sets are available introducing further scenarios, weapons and equipment.

 One hundred and fifty years after the Third World War, the members of the Morrow Project wake to a strange world.
 Instead of being part of an organized plan to rebuild their civilization, they find themselves isolated in a world where the War is only a distant legend, the people are ignorant of anything but the struggle to survive and strange mutated animals haunt their footsteps.

 Players of the Morrow Project must not only survive, but must carry out their original mission: to rebuild the world.
 To do this they have their equipment and training, their team and their own guts and imagination.
 Together with their teammates they must try to do alone a job that thousands were trained to do.

 Included in the game book there are extensive details on the Morrow Project's teams, vehicles, weapons, other equipment, medical details, the various dangers arising from nuclear weapons effects, and also information to help the Project Director decide which people and creatures exist in the post-holocaust world -- in particular various animals affected in either more or less scientifically accurate ways.
 Up until Fourth Edition, there was also detailed information on which locations in the United States had been struck by Soviet ICBMs, which of the enemy MIRVs had failed to detonate, and which had struck targets other than those intended.

 MARS, recon, science and specialty

 While each team is equipped to survive on its own, it proved impossible to equip all the teams for every postwar contingency.
-For example, some Recon Teams are almost as heavily armed as MARS Teams, while others are not.
+For example, some Recon Teams are almost as heavily armed as mobile assault, rescue and strike (MARS) teams, while others are not.

 With teams having been put to sleep over a course of several years from the 1960s onwards, there will also be variations in the equipment they have.
 In some cases, teams may wake to find new equipment they are not yet trained on, and will have to teach themselves from instructional materials.

 Below is a general summary of the Project groups: